 As I work on the Nourishing Foods Winter Cleanse coming up in January, I realize the powerful role food plays in supporting our adrenals.
 What we eat and when we eat it actually makes a huge difference in our hormonal health.

-Food is information Every time you eat your body releases hormone signaling molecules that determine whether you are satisfied or hungry.
+Food is information.
+Every time you eat, your body releases hormones signaling molecules that determine whether you are satisfied or hungry.

 In fact, what you eat for breakfast has a direct effect on your hunger levels throughout the day.